-In January 2017, David Bock from the Australian Museum talked to us about Australian native bee.
+In January 2017, David Bock from the Australian Museum talked to us about Australian native bees.
 Did you know that we have some 1600 species documented so far!
 Unlike their European honey bee counterparts, many of our bees are solitary.
 Females mate once and keep the sperm, dispensing it when she wants to lay eggs […]

 Read More… from Australian native Bees with David Bock